richtastic/ff/src/3DR/wiki/app.md

 refinement - dates
-12/20 x dropping poorest sparse F/R based on defined criteria 12/23 x pair/triple/scale -> absolute graph 'generalization' 12/27 - skeleton and group and final BA algorithm defined 12/?? - loading all tracks into their groups
+12/20 x dropping poorest sparse F/R based on defined criteria 12/23 x pair/triple/scale -> absolute graph 'generalization' 12/27 x skeleton and group and final BA algorithm defined 12/31 x loading all tracks into their groups
-12/?? - BA on groups/tracks
+01/02 x BA on groups/tracks
-12/?? - combining grouped BA into final BA init
+01/04 x combining grouped BA into final BA init
-12/?? - BA on final group
+01/10 - BA on final group
+01/15 - BA identify/remove view if it's position is very bad?
-12/?? - hole filling?
+01/19 - hole filling?
-12/31 - dense pair candidate decisions
+01/26 - dense pair candidate decisions
 		- want to have a bunch up to a point
 		- minimum 2 other neighbors to create triple
 		- want more to spread error
 		- 3-9 (depending on connectivity)
 			- getting 'further' - more global help reducing error but inaccurate
-			- getting 'closer' - more accurate but very local 01/01 - dense.yaml incorporated
+			- getting 'closer' - more accurate but very local 02/01 - dense.yaml incorporated
-01/08 - dense replica of sparse incorporated
+02/08 - dense replica of sparse incorporated
-01/10 - multi-view point propagation from dense
+02/10 - multi-view point propagation from dense
-01/17 - triangulation algorithm updates
+02/17 - triangulation algorithm updates
-01/24 - texture-triangle-edge problems
+02/24 - texture-triangle-edge problems
-01/31 - test new set of 10 ~ 20 images
+02/31 - test new set of 10 ~ 20 images

 - triangle - texture loading groups at a time to get local approx blending
 - out-of-core octtree (stereopsis focused)